 On April 26, 2010, the foundation stone is laid by Dean Thomas Groß.
 In a steel capsule, the 1st psalm in Hebrew is placed in the concrete under the center of the still to be built "Blossom of Shalom" - below the Turning Point.
 From this point of reference the Friedensmal (with the Tree of Life) and the Stone of Encounter - that is the whole Jerusalem Friedensmal - will be measured and constructed.

 A symbol of peace and reconciliation in the midst of nature

 Hochstädten.
-The Circle of Peace becomes reality.
+The Friedensmal becomes reality.
 The laying of the foundation stone on Monday is the step into the final phase of already eleven years of development and persuasion.